Xendiz/docs-pub/api/dsp/README.md

 ### User report

-You should intergate cookie sync with Xendiz SSP to use this method
+* You should intergate cookie sync with Xendiz SSP to use this method

 `GET` /dsp/detailed/users

+This method is used to generate detailed report about users in your company based on either one specific `endpoint_id` or all of your company's endpoints.

+* Date fields `from` and `to` must be in format `YYYY-MM-DD`

 Query params